Office Phone

 • Johnston County Animal Services

-E911 Communications, also handles requests for Emergency Management, the Fire Marshal, Red Cross, and medical helicopters from Duke, UNC, East Wake and East Carolina.
+911 Communications, also handles requests for Emergency Management, the Fire Marshal, Red Cross, and medical helicopters from Duke, UNC, Valley Air and Vidant.
 Our personnel also assists the sheriff's department during periods of heavy radio or phone traffic.
 The 911 Communications Center is fully operational 24 hours a day, 7 days a week.
-Seven console positions are staffed 911 with 8th, 9th, and 10th position operated by Sheriff's personnel.
+Ten console positions are staffed with 911 personnel, with 3 additional consoles staffed by Sheriff Department employees.

 Staff personnel are required to be trained and certified through the Division of Criminal Information and the State Bureau of Investigation.
-Other required certifications include Emergency Medical Dispatch, Emergency Fire Dispatch and Emergency Police Dispatch.
 These certifications allow access to the DCI files for information regarding histories, stolen guns, articles, boats, and motor vehicles.
+Additionaly, 911 Staff has certifications through Priority Dispatch.
+These certifications include Emergency Medical Dispatch, Emergency Fire Dispatch and Emergency Police Dispatch.